akoskm/akoskm.github.io/_posts/2015-06-28-deploy-changes-with-git-push.md

 We are going to create a `post-receive` hook in the `hooks` directory.
 This server-side hook is called after the entire push process is completed.

 The idea is to pull the contents of a specific branch into a working directory on the server and deploy the application from there.
-The steps you want to execute after the `post-receive` is triggered are the following:
+The steps you want to execute after `post-receive` is triggered are the following:

 1. check if push occurred on a specific branch
 2. pull the same branch to the server-side working directory